 "I am extremely grateful for the chance to intern with KPMG," he said, "and I hope the career services office continues helping others receive great opportunities like mine."

 He credits the Career and Professional Development Office at St. Edward’s with giving him the advice and resources needed to land the KPMG internship.
 Not only did he use Hilltop Careers to search for positions with the Big 4 accounting firm, but he also sought career planning, resume development and interviewing practice from the team’s trained career advisers.

-Part of Kurterry’s career plan also includes gaining leadership experience from involvement in student organizations.
-As a member of the Accounting Club and the National Association of Black Accountants (NABA), Kurterry is notified of different job opportunities that are available.
+Part of Kurterry’s career plan also included gaining leadership experience from involvement in student organizations.
+As a member of the Accounting Club and the National Association of Black Accountants (NABA), Kurterry was notified of different job opportunities that are available.

 Kurterry's long-term plan included earning a Master of Accounting degree and passing the CPA exam.

 As of 2021, Kurterry works as an auditor at KPMG.